CNuge/dev-env/readme.md

 ```

-4. install mambaforge
+4. install miniforge

 ```
 cd ~
-bash mambaforge.sh
+bash miniforge.sh
-# where mambaforge.sh is the most up to date mamabaforge downloaded by the setup command
+# where miniforge.sh is the most up to date miniforge downloaded by the setup command
 # re-source following install
 source ~/.bash_profile
 ```